Troubleshoot the Splunk Add-on for Amazon Kinesis Firehose

-- From the Queue Fill dashboard, select Indexing queue from the Queue dropdown and 90th percentile from the Aggregation dropdown.
+- From the Median Fill Ratio of Data Processing Queues dashboard, select Indexing queue from the Queue dropdown and 90th percentile from the Aggregation dropdown.

 - (Optional) Set a Platform Alert to get a notification when one or more of your indexer queues reports a fill percentage of 90% or more.
 This alert can inform you of potential indexing latency.

 - From Paid Splunk Cloud, navigate to Settings > Searches, reports, and alerts and select Monitoring Console in the app filter.
 Find the SIM Alert - Abnormal State of Indexer Processor platform alert, and click Edit > Enable to enable the alert.

 - From the Splunk Enterprise Monitoring Console Overview page, click Triggered Alerts > Enable or Disable and then click the Enabled checkbox next to the SIM Alert - Abnormal State of Indexer Processor platform alert.

 See determine queue fill pattern for an example of a healthy and unhealthy queue.